mhauru/abeliantensors/README.md

   dimensions.
 Irrep charges are often also called quantum numbers, hence the q.
   In the above example `qhape=[[0,1], [0,1]]` would mark the first part of both the row and column space to belong to the trivial irrep of charge 0, and the second part to the irrep with charge 1.
-For Zn the possible charges are 0, 1, ..., n, for U(1) they are all positive and negative integers.
+For ℤₙ the possible charges are 0, 1, ..., n, for U(1) they are all positive and negative integers.
 * `dirs` is a list of 1s and -1s, that gives a direction to each index: either 1 for outgoing or -1 for ingoing.
-* `charge` is an integer, the irrep charge associated to tensor.
+* `charge` is an integer, the irrep charge associated to the tensor.
 In most cases you want `charge=0`, which is also the default when creating new tensors.

 Note that each element of the tensor is associated with one irrep charge for each of the indices.
 The symmetry property is then that an element can only be non-zero if the charges from each index, multiplied by the direction of that index, add up to the charge of the tensor.
-Addition of charges for Zn tensors is modulo n.
+Addition of charges for ℤₙ tensors is modulo n.
 For instance for a `charge=0` `TensorZ2` object this means that the charges on each leg must add up to an even number for an element to be non-zero.
 The whole point of this library is to store and use such symmetric